 Similar to tornados, nightmares about hurricanes are representative of intense emotions surrounding certain events in your life.

 Dreaming about a hurricane could also be your subconscious’ way of warning you that you need to be wary of destructive behaviors or conflicts.
 If you dream of a hurricane destroying something, it could indicate that you’re dealing with a conflict at work or home and you’re feeling scared to address it.

 Most of us can’t escape common nightmares, but they’re usually not a sign of anything serious.
 Understanding what they mean can help you introspect and resolve matters that are bothering you.

-If you’re wondering how to stop nightmares altogether, a good starting point is to practice healthy sleep hygiene habits and optimize your space for comfort with the best-rated memory foam mattress.
+If you’re wondering how to stop nightmares altogether, a good starting point is to practice healthy sleep hygiene habits.
+Another consideration for better sleep quality and fewer nightmares is the type of mattress you sleep on.
+Have you ever heard what a hybrid mattress is?
+Optimize your space for comfort with the best-rated hybrid mattress.
 However, it’s also worth noting that the frequency of common nightmares also tends to subside when you adopt healthy sleep habits.
 If your nightmares persist and you’re unable to get a good night’s sleep, consider seeking professional support.